-If a college level math course has not been passed, a transfer student must take SWAU's Math Aptitude Profile (MAP) to determine math class options.
-Any student who has not completed their math requirement before beginning studies at SWAU will take a Math Aptitude Profile.
-(See page 84.)
-Students scoring below a 4 will be required to enroll in math their first semester at SWAU and remain enrolled in a math course each semester until they have passed either MATH 101 or 110 (including any needed prerequisites).
+Any student who has not completed their math requirement before beginning studies at SWAU must take a Math Aptitude Profile (MAP) to determine math class options.
+Students may be required to enroll in math their first semester at SWAU and remain enrolled in a math course each semester until they pass either MATH 101 or 110 (including any needed prerequisites).
+(See Mathematics section of this Bulletin for details.)
 For all students, satisfactory completion of MATH 101 or higher is prerequisite to registration after 56 semester hours have been completed.

-If no English Composition course has been passed, a transfer student must submit an ACT English score or SAT Verbal score or take SWAU's English Composition test to determine English class options.
+If no English Composition course has been passed, a transfer student must submit an ACT English score or SAT Critical Reading score or take SWAU's English Composition test to determine English class options.
 Math and English class options must be determined before a transfer student can register for classes.

 Applicants receive notification of acceptance status from the admissions office.
+Conditional acceptance may be granted when unofficial transcripts from all schools attended are on file but registration is dependent on all official transcripts being submitted.
 A transfer student will be accepted in good standing as a regular student in a degree program when all requirements are met.
 A transfer student who has completed 12 or more hours with a cumulative GPA of less than 2.0 from previous college work will be accepted on academic probation (refer to Academic Probation in the Bulletin for details).
-Enrollment will be limited to one semester when a transfer student meets minimum admission requirements but has not submitted all requirements (see Transcript Policies in Bulletin for details).